Blue Ocean Strategy: theory and examples

 Step 3: Increase

-The fourth action point of the 4 Actions Framework from the Blue Ocean Strategy is increasing.
-Think about which factors are well above the industry standard.
+The Blue Ocean Strategy 4 Actions Framework requires you to implement the fourth action which involves increasing.
+The evaluation requires you to identify which elements exceed the industry standard level.
 Which user pain points does the current market not yet address?
 How can I come up with functions that make the pain points of this group of people disappear?

 Step 4: Create